Everything you want to know about permanent hair removal

 Are there any risks or side effects?

-What does a treatment entail?
+How does a treatment proceed?

-I disinfect the skin carefully.
+I carefully disinfect the skin.

 The handpiece glides gently over your skin until all grids have been treated.